mlhartme/stool/client/documentation.md

 * **memory**
   Memory that has to be reserved for this image.
 Type number (mb).
 * **build args*
   Docker build arguments actually used to build this image.
-This includes `faultProjects`
+* **secrets*
+  The fault projects nneded to run this stage.
 * **comment**
   comment attached to the image
 * **created-at**